tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MariaDB/操作指南/使用前须知/MariaDB 与 MySQL 5.6 兼容性说明_intl_en.md

-## Compatibility of TencentDB for MariaDB with Open-source MariaDB
+## Compatibility of TencentDB for MariaDB with Open-Source MariaDB
 TencentDB for MariaDB is fully compatible with open-source MariaDB.

 ## Compatibility of TencentDB for MariaDB with MySQL 5.6
-TencentDB for MariaDB is highly compatible with MySQL 5.6; therefore, code, applications, drivers, and tools that apply to MySQL databases can be directly used in TencentDB for MariaDB with no or only slight change required.
+As TencentDB for MariaDB is highly compatible with MySQL 5.6, you can directly use it with little or no changes to existing code, programs, drivers, or tools that are used with MySQL.
 - Data files and table definition files are binary compatible.
 - All client APIs and protocols are compatible.
 - All filenames, binary files, paths, and port numbers are the same.